Nursing Assistant

 Certificate of Completion (COC)

-The Nursing Assistant Certificate provides the content and experiences for students to achieve mastery of the state-defined competencies required to assist in giving basic nursing care to residents/clients under the supervision of a licensed nurse.
+The Nursing Assistant Certificate provides the content and experiences for students to achieve mastery in the state-defined competencies required to assist in giving basic nursing care to residents/clients under the supervision of a licensed nurse as directed by the Washington Administrative Code (WAC) 246-841A-400.
+Upon completion of this course, students will be eligible to register for WA state competency exams to obtain their Nursing Assistant Certified licensure.

 For a roadmap that identifies the preferred sequencing of courses and other specific recommendations from faculty, please see the corresponding program map(s):